vinhtrung123/Karaoke_Management/README.md

   - Select the appropriate database (or create a new one) and execute the script by pressing the "Execute" button.

 ### Step 2: Configuring the Application
-- Open the solution file `KaraokeManagement.sln` in Visual Studio 2013 or later.
+- Open the solution file `QL_QUANKARAOKE.sln` in Visual Studio 2013 or later.
 - Connect to the database.

 ### Step 3: Running the Application